EstimatedEst. Read Time: 14 minutes

 I’ve given you three proven techniques to help you build muscle fast that you can incorporate into your strength training routines.
 You should use each of them at different times in your training for best results.

-In addition, make sure you are sticking to a proper nutrition plan with enough protein and calories in general to promote muscle growth.
+In addition, make sure you are sticking to a proper nutrition plan with sufficient protein and calories in general to promote muscle growth.
 Muscle recovery is equally as important, so don’t skimp on sleep if you want to get big!

 If you’re looking for a training program to help you build muscle from head to toe, check out our ATHLEAN-X programs to see which one best fits your goals.
+Whether you’re a beginner or an experienced lifter, let me be your strength coach and personal trainer on your muscle building journey, and you’ll get the results you’ve been after.

 athleanx